 Teachers use the MAP Test results to identify areas of strengths and challenges for their students, and design their instruction accordingly.
 Results are also used to monitor progress over time, as well as compare scores to other students across the country.

-Take a look at the types of questions asked on the MAP test.
+Preview the types of questions asked on the MAP test:

 View EUSD MAP results on our Data Dashboards: Facts and Statistics page.